 Dr Lowy is a lecturer in Men’s Health at the University of NSW, Notre Dame University, Sydney University and Family Planning NSW.
 He is a founding member of the Society of Australian Sexologists (SAS) and has been awarded a life membership of ASSERT NSW.

-Dr Margaret Redelman, OAM, MBBS (Uni NSW), M Psychotherapy (Uni NSW), is trained in sexuality in the USA and worked in Sexually Transmitted Diseases Clinics, Family Planning Clinics and General Practice for many years.
+Dr Margaret Redelman, OAM, MBBS (Uni NSW), M Psychotherapy (Uni NSW), trained in sexuality in the USA and worked in Sexually Transmitted Diseases Clinics, Family Planning Clinics and General Practice for many years.
 She has a Master’s Degree in Psychotherapy.

 Dr Margaret Redelman works as a Sex Therapist and a Relationship Therapist in private practice in Bondi Junction as well as The Male Clinic in Woolloomooloo, Sydney.